smrchy/redis-tagging/README.md

 ### Fast and efficient tagging

-Here is how `redis-tagging` will make the tagging of items in external databases fast and easy:
+Here is how Redis-Tagging will make the tagging of items in external databases fast and easy:

 - When storing an item in your database you still store the tags but in a normal string field for reference and easy output. **You will no longer use this field in a WHERE-statement**.
 No additional tables for tags and tag associations are needed.
-- You post the `id`, a `score` (for sorting) and the list of `tags` to `redis-tagging` whenever you add, update or delete an item.
+- You post the `id`, a `score` (for sorting) and the list of `tags` to Redis-Tagging whenever you add, update or delete an item.
 The *score* could be a date timestamp or any other number you use for sorting.
-- `redis-tagging` will output all results (e.g. all items with tags `chicago` and `rock`) as a list of IDs *ordered correctly* by the score you supplied.
+- Redis-Tagging will output all results (e.g. all items with tags `chicago` and `rock`) as a list of IDs *ordered correctly* by the score you supplied.
 - You use this list of IDs to get the actual items from your database.

 So with little changes you will end up with a lot less code, tables and need to maintain a complex structure just to support fast tagging.